codevilleacademy/codevilleacademy.github.com/_posts/codescript/scripts/2015-05-25-live-score-update.markdown

 share_desc:		"I had a project deadline during India vs South Africa Cricket World Cup 2015 and didn't had bandwidth to stream it live.
 I wrote a script that notified me the score regularly ... do check it out!."
 date:			2015-05-25
 author:			"Arpit Bhayani"
+author-link:	/about/arpit
 category:		script
 tags:			["python", "cricket", "notification", "live-score"]
 keywords:		cricket, python, cricket, notification, score, live match
 comments:		true

 short-desc:		If you don't want to look at the score websites again and again.
 If you want score to pop up after regular interval.
-If you want to continue with your work and still be updated with the cricket match proceedings ... heres a script for you.
+If you want to continue with your work and still be updated with the cricket match proceedings ... here is a script for you.

 ---